Here's the Schroeder -Thomas Splint Update. A few years ago one of our calves broke his hind leg, you can read about it here

 This is calving season on many farms so and we get quite a few questions about how to make a Schroeder -Thomas Splint.

 The splint that Keith welded worked great for our calf.
 However, I recently got an email from Tracie asking for more information on the splint.
 I was happy to share more pictures along with a few other details.

 Tracie also added a can Koozie to hold the foot inside the frame.
 We had used a block of wood to support the foot and held it in place with Vet Wrap and duct tape.
-With the foot inside the Koozie it can be help in place with Vet Wrap or tape, too.

 The key to making the splint is fitting it to the animal.
 Careful measurements are needed for the length and the circumference at the hip.

 As a side note; all the surfaces of the frame that come in contact with skin should be padded to prevent sores from forming.
 This is especially important during fly season.

 The spring weather is too erratic here in Iowa.
 Some years there's been snow on the ground late into April.
 Spring weather is too cold and the grass too sparse for grazing so now calving is schedule to begin in May.

 Recently I've been emailing with Summer from North Dakota.
 They have a calf with a high, rear leg fracture.
 The frame they designed has an adjustable base with clamps to make the foot platform slide up or down.
 Summer was kind enough to share several pictures of their splint.
 They did a remarkable job with their calf named, Superman.
 He's fortunate for their loving care.